AiStudent/wc3_total_replay_time/README.md

 The file isn't long so just edit the path inside the script (I hate making a typo when using the command line).

 If you don't have python 3 you can download it from https://www.python.org/.
-If you have no idea how to run a python script try google.
-Usually a python editor called "Idle" gets installed with python.
-From it you can open this python program/file, change the path in the first lines, and run it.
+If you have no idea how to run a python script, a python editor called "Idle" usually gets installed with python.
+From it you can open this python script, change the path in the first lines, and run it.